 “These options could potentially provide an economic second life to the complex,” Joseph Waldo, director of state and local government consulting for Englewood, Colorado-based IHS, said in a statement.
 “Most of these opportunities are possible as a result of the recent phenomenal growth of the U.S. shale oil and gas market.”

 The Marcus Hook facility was idled in December and Sunoco said Feb.
 2 it didn’t get a single proposal to buy it.
-Sunoco began talks with Carlyle Group LP (CG) in April to sell its Philadelphia refinery and has said it would close the facility in July if it can’t sell it.
+Sunoco began talks with Carlyle Group LP (CG:US) in April to sell its Philadelphia refinery and has said it would close the facility in July if it can’t sell it.